-- Buses will run two hours after their normal schedule. - Buildings will begin classes two hours after the normal start time. - Cold breakfast will be served at all schools, and school lunch will be at or around the normal time. - Prairie Ridge Early Learning School and EC4T community sites will switch to virtual learning for the day.
+- Buses will run two hours after their normal schedule. - Buildings will begin classes two hours after the normal start time. - Cold breakfast will be served at all schools, and school lunch will be at or around the normal time. - AM and PM Prairie Ridge Early Learning School and EC4T community sites will be closed.
 Eau Claire Virtual School will operate as normal.

-In the event that a two-hour delay must be reconsidered, the decision to close schools for the full day will be made no later than 8 a.m.
-The same process will be used if bad weather or a peak energy alert develops after school has started for the day.
 Families may decide the weather is too severe to send their child to school (especially a younger child).
 The ECASD respects your decision on this matter.
 Please notify your child's school if you will not be sending your child to school.